Skip to content

 Setting up the Parent Page

-In this section we detail how to setup the parent page using the Vanilla JavaScript version of iframe-resizer.
-The framework section of this guide details how to use iframe-resizer with a range of popular frameworks and there is also a separate version of this guide for WordPress.
+In this section we detail how to set up the parent page using the vanilla JavaScript version of iframe-resizer.
+The framework section of this guide details how to use iframe-resizer with a range of popular frameworks, and there is also a separate version of this guide for WordPress.

-Download and install the parent page package with one of the following options..
+Download and install the parent page package with one of the following options.

 Terminal window